100 WVIA Way

 That company's website states that "Mitch Kornfeld and Ross Kornfeld operate one of Northeast Pennsylvania’s most steadfast and recognizable hotel and conference center brands, The Woodlands near Scranton."

-WVIA News sent a message to the firm through a contact form on the website Tuesday afternoon seeking comment.
+WVIA News sent a message to the firm through a contact form on the website Tuesday afternoon seeking comment, but no response was received.

 The resort initially opened in 1969 as a Treadway Inn.
-It grew to include a range of amenities, including 150 rooms, restaurants, a popular bar and dance club, convention facilities, a spa/salon, pool and a bridal garden — all in a suburban setting squeezed between busy Route 315 and a wooded ravine along Laurel Run below Interstate 81.
+It grew to include a range of amenities, including 150 rooms, restaurants, a popular bar and dance club, convention facilities, a spa/salon, pool and a bridal garden — all in a suburban setting domininated by a brown brick high-rise tower on a property squeezed between busy Route 315 and a wooded ravine along Laurel Run near Interstate 81.

 A sign on the front door of The Woodlands Inn and Resort in Plains Twp., Luzerne County, indicated that the property had been shut down for code violations.